TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Configuring environment paths
 =============================

+..  todo: the constants where removed, this section must be reviewed.

 The TYPO3 constant :php:`PATH_site` acts as a basis for any PHP entry point.
 It can be overwritten via the environment variable :php:`TYPO3_PATH_ROOT`.